PerHenrikS/mini/README.md

 ## Mini - A super minimalistic static site generator

 Sometimes a CMS or custom website seems to be overkill, welcome mini.
 A minimalistic static site generator that aims to minimize config.
 All you need to do is initialize the directory of choice and you are good to go.
+For now it is up to you how you will serve the content.

 ## Usage